Gingee: Gingee Fort

 Gingee is famous for its Gingee Fort, a popular tourist attraction.
-The Kon dynasty laid the foundations for the Gingee Fort in 1190 CE.
-The fort was later built by the Chola dynasty in the 13th century.
-In 1638, Gingee came under the control of Bijapur Sultanate from Vijayanagar.
-In 1677, some small portion was under the control of the great Maratha king Chhatrapati Shivaji Maharaj.
-In 1690, it came under the Mughals, when it became the headquarters of the Carnatic.
+The earliest mention of the hill fort of Gingee is found in an Inscription of Vikrama Chola (1120–63) dated in his 10th Year and a Kadava feudatory identified with Atkolli Kadavarayan calls himself the Lord of Senjiyar of the strong embattled fort.
+The fort was later built up by the Imperial Cholas in the 12th century.
+It then passed from the Hoysala Emperors to the Emperors of Vijayanagara.
+In 1638, Gingee came under the control of the Turko-Persian Bijapur Sultanate.
+In 1677, the great Maratha monarch Chhatrapati Shivaji Maharaj conquered it.
+In 1698, it was captured by the Turko-Persian Mughals, when it became the headquarters of the Carnatic.
 It changed hands to the French in 1750, and then to the British in 1762.
 During this time, many sculptural aspects of Gingee were shifted to Pondicherry by the French.

 To visit Gingee Fort, guides are available from archaeological office which is on the way to the fort.
 The office is open for visitors from 9:00 to 17:00 (9am to 5pm).
-The fee for visitors and tourists for visiting the fort is Rs.10.
+The fee for visitors and tourists for visiting the fort is Rs.25.

 Geography

 Gingee is located at 12.25°N 79.42°E. It has an average elevation of 92 metres (301 ft).

-The nearest towns with railway stations are Tindivanam, 28 km away, and Thiruvannamalai, 39 km away.
+The nearest towns with railway stations are Tindivanam, 28 km away, Viluppuram 38 km away and Thiruvannamalai, 39 km away.
 Gingee is 147 km from Chennai and 64 km from Pondicherry.
-National Highway NH 77 connects Krishnagiri and Tindivanam, passes through Gingee and State Highway SH 4 connects Arcot and Villupuram, passes through Gingee.
+National Highway NH 77 connects Krishnagiri and Pondicherry, passes through Gingee and State Highway SH 4 connects Arcot and Villupuram, passes through Gingee.